ron4fun/EmailAddressValidation/src/Python/EmailValidator/README.md

-#EmailValidation Class#
+#Email Validator#

-A Python implementation of email validation class.
+A Python implementation of email validator class.
 Tested on Python 2.7 and worked well.